ISafronenko/capstone/README.md

 Here presented application description and instructions for getting started.

+## Skills required
+* Working in AWS
+* Using Jenkins to implement Continuous Integration and Continuous Deployment
+* Building pipelines
+* Working with Ansible and CloudFormation to deploy clusters
+* Building Kubernetes clusters
+* Building Docker containers in pipelines

 ## Currency Converter application
 This repository contains currency converter application.
 This protected currency converter application using a public currency converter API https://openexchangerates.org/signup/free,